 This might be a color variation of the same 1:87 scale Wiking Type 180 Ponton sedan (above).
 It may also be an example of the Elegant Miniatures series Type 180 sedan by the ELM toy company of China (see below).
 The air intake vents (at each side of the radiator shell) are a little more obvious in this photo.
 Also note the side blinker lights.

-Wiking (Germany) 1:87 scale plastic model of the Mercedes-Benz Type 180 Ponton sedan with "photo etched" metal grille star.
+Brekina (Germany) № 2310, 1:87 scale plastic model of the Mercedes-Benz Type 180 Ponton sedan with "photo etched" metal grille star.
 Note the relative size of the ordinary pencil tip.
-The detail on these Wiking (English pronunciation: "Viking") vehicles is quite amazing.
-The tires also include the correct font and lettering, which reads "Continental."
+The detail on these Brekina vehicles is amazing.
+The tires also include the correct font and lettering, which reads, "Continental."
 This model was made during the 1990s.
-Brekina is another German concern that produced a 1:87 scale Ponton sedan.
 Photo courtesy: Jeff Miller / Nikon Coolpix 990.

 Photos courtesy: Jeff Miller / Nikon Coolpix 990 / February 11, 2012